 - Fractures of the hip or thigh bone

-- Cardiovascular diseases such as atrial fibrillation, heart failure, heart attack or stroke
+- Cardiovascular diseases such as atrial fibrillation , heart failure , heart attack or stroke

 - Certain blood disorders

-- Pregnancy or postpartum period
+- Pregnancy and postpartum period (more common in postpartum)

 - Inflammatory bowel disease